SophieDeBenedetto/action-cable-blog-post/README.md

 ## The Path to Real Time Rails

-It took until 2015 for DHH to unveil ActionCable, and he didn't mince words about why.
+It took until 2015 for [DHH](http://david.heinemeierhansson.com/) to unveil Action Cable, and he didn't mince words about why.
 For starters, "dealing with WebSockets is a pain in the [you know what]".
 And although it wasn't necessarily a pleasure to code, you *could* build real-time features into Rails with nothing more than Faye and Javascript polling.
 In fact, Campfire, Basecamp's own chatting application, has been using polling for about a decade, and I've built real-time features that way too.

 But sometimes, 'good enough' isn't quite enough.
 Says DHH: "If you can make WebSockets even less work than polling, why wouldn't you do it?"
-We've heard DHH identify as a developer "prepper" in the past: he packs just enough tools in his backpack to get something up and running.
+We've heard DHH identify as a developer ["prepper"](https://en.wikipedia.org/wiki/Survivalism) in the past: he packs just enough tools in his backpack to get something up and running.
 And sure, polling met the needs of his team, and many others, for many years.
-But, as more and more consumers and developers began demanding real time functionality, and as newer frameworks like Phoenix arrived to meet that demand, Rails felt the need to deliver.
+But, as more and more consumers and developers began demanding real-time functionality, and as newer frameworks like Phoenix arrived to meet that demand, Rails felt the need to deliver.
 (In fact, Action Cable draws some inspiration from Phoenix channels).

 It hasn't been smooth sailing.
 I've followed the development of Action Cable closely, and before it was merged into Rails 5, I would say that it *wasn't* easier than polling.
 Now, however, it's very easy to implement, and it aligns nicely with the other design patterns we've become so comfortable with in Rails.